trueberryless-org/starlight-spell-checker/packages/starlight-spell-checker/tests/fixtures/contractions-throw-error-valid-content/src/content/docs/index.md

 title: Index
 ---

-Well, it «doesn’t» have to be so bad — y'all —, it isn’t nine o'clock.
+Well, it «doesn’t» have to be so bad — y'all —, it isn’t nine o’clock.